-BP-40.
+BP-37.
 UNDERGROUND UTILITIES:

-All utilities shall be undergrounded per Sunnyvale Municipal Code Chapter 19.38.095.
+All utilities shall be undergrounded per Sunnyvale Municipal Code Section 19.38.095.
 [COA] [PLANNING/PUBLIC WORKS]

-BP-41.
+BP-38.
 TIE-BACK /SHORING SYSTEM.

-Use of shoring tie-backs extending into the public right-of-way during construction of the underground parking garage requires an encroachment agreement, encroachment permit, fees and bonding.
-Developer shall submit an application for use of tie-backs in the public right of way as required by the City not later than the first submittal of plans for building permit.
+Use of shoring tie-backs extending into the public right-of-way during construction of the underground parking garage is subject to approval of an encroachmpublicent agreement, encroachment permit, fees and bonding.
+Developer shall submit an application for use of tie-backs in the public right of way as required by the City no later than the first submittal of building permit plans for the proposed project.
 [COA] [/PUBLIC WORKS]